codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p5.md

 {% endhighlight %}
 <hr>

-Implementation of this data structure is a bit tricky and there're lot of different approaches, the most simple one would involve the use of a fixed length array on each node of the trie, with the complete alphabet size as length.
+Implementation of this data structure is a bit tricky and there are lot of different approaches, the most simple one would involve the use of a fixed length array on each node of the trie, with the complete alphabet size as length.